substack/nationjs-2016/readme.md

 # how we should send files

 I want to send you a file.
-I should be able to send you my file.
+I should be able to send you my file with my computer.

 ---
 # how we actually send files